avooocadoog-cell/Allergie-tagebuch/README.md

 Currently, it is only available in German and lacks many features you would expect from more advanced software.

 I am not a programmer, so this project was mostly “vibe coding” with the help of AI.

+So what it does is index.html is a website which connects to your google spreadsheets.
+These need to be set up.